czzarr/czzarr.github.com/source/_posts/2012-08-22-upstart-and-node.markdown

 daemonized itself!).

-This should be a simple problem.
-The rule to follow is that *softwares should not daemonize or handle privilege drop*.
+There is a simple rule to follow to avoid this confusion:
+**softwares should not daemonize or handle privilege drop**.
 These are jobs for the supervisor.
 That's all, separation of concerns, folks.
 For example, we use Upstart to launch our processes as services.
 That way, we get added benefits: they get respawned in case they crash, they